 Whew!

-That’s a lot of skills to choose from, and if you look back over your experience, you can probably think of even more.
+That’s a lot of analyst skills to choose from, and if you look back over your experience, you can probably think of even more.

 Now, here’s how to input them into the right cells: